 - Let the asset owners raise prices, shift the cost of adjustment onto the poor

-While option 1 would be my preferred choice, I have a sinking feeling that option 3 will be the path of least resistance.
+While option 1 would be my preferred choice, the cynic notes option 3 will be the path of least resistance.
 The lobbyists will no doubt be hard at work on option 2 in case any government have the fortitude to explore option 1.

 Picking solar winners will be difficult